Sasfi12/Small-cpp-programs/README.md

-# Small-cpp-programms
+# Small-cpp-programs
-A set of random c++ programms I made for fun.
+A set of random c++ programs I made for fun.